 Different types of sugar can also affect your gluten free cookies in various ways.
 Here's how some sugars can affect gluten free cookie baking:

-- Granulated sugar: Granulated sugar is one of my favorite types of sugar to use in cookie baking.
-I often use it combined with brown sugar, depending on the type of recipe I am making.
+- Granulated sugar: Granulated sugar is one of my favorite sugar types in cookie baking.
+Depending on the recipe, I often combine it with brown sugar.
 Granulated sugar creates a crisp, crunchy texture on the outside of the cookie and a soft, chewy texture on the inside.
-It also helps the cookie to spread because sugar liquefies when baked.
+It also helps the cookie spread because sugar liquefies when baked.

-- Brown sugar: Brown sugar contains molasses, which adds a little bit of a caramel flavor to cookies.
+- Brown sugar: Brown sugar contains molasses, which adds a little caramel flavor to cookies.
 It also can add moisture, which helps keep the cookie soft and chewy.
 Cookies made with brown sugar tend to be denser and have a deeper flavor.

-- Coconut sugar: When using coconut sugar in a cookie recipe, it can be substituted for granulated sugar on a one-to-one basis.
+- Coconut sugar: When using coconut sugar in a cookie recipe, it can be substituted for granulated sugar one-to-one.
 However, because coconut sugar has a slightly different flavor profile and moisture content, it may affect the texture and flavor of the cookies.
-This is why I don't use it as often.
+This is why I don’t use it as often.
 If you want to use coconut sugar because you are looking to bake without refined sugars, it is best to experiment with small batches and adjust the recipe as needed.
 I use coconut sugar to sweeten these Paleo Chocolate Chip Cookies.
-Also, note that coconut sugar has a darker color than granulated sugar so it will change the color of your cookies to brown.
-This may not be a big problem, but if you are making gluten free cut-out cookies it may not look pretty.
+Also, note that coconut sugar is a darker color than granulated sugar, so it will change the color of your cookies to brown.
+This may not be a big problem, but if you are making gluten free cut-out cookies, it may not look pretty.

-- Turbinado sugar: I do not use this sugar in my cookie recipes because it doesn't melt as well and adds too much crunch to cookies.
-It is a good sugar to roll cookies in, but I wouldn't recommend it in place of regular sugar.
+- Turbinado sugar: I do not use this sugar in my cookie recipes because it doesn’t melt as well and adds too much crunch to cookies.
+It is a good sugar to roll cookies in, but I wouldn’t recommend it instead of regular sugar.

-- Some people like to use honey, maple syrup, and agave nectar in place of sugar.
-I do not use these so I am unable to offer much guidance on how to use them.
-Just know that using a liquid will change the dry-to-wet ingredient ratio and you will probably have to make adjustments.
+- Some people like using honey, maple syrup, and agave nectar instead of sugar.
+I do not use these, so I can’t offer much guidance on how to use them.
+Just know that using a liquid will change the dry-to-wet ingredient ratio, and you will probably have to adjust.

 My Best Gluten Free Cookie Recipes: